 What are the reasons I can’t wake up and get out of bed?

-The first step in overcoming a lack of motivation to get up in the morning is exploring the roots of the issue.
+The first step in overcoming a lack of motivation to get up in the morning is exploring the issue’s roots.
 The causes of your lack of motivation will help you identify ways to get out of it and your depression.
-What is at the root of your issues?
+What is at the core of your issues?
 Did you grow up around people who didn’t value you the way you deserved?
 Did you learn that a new day just represented another day of getting put down, feeling helpless, and devalued?
 You may have difficulty letting go of past beliefs about yourself and the world.
-Or, your environment taught you that the world is a dangerous place.
+Or your environment taught you that the world is a dangerous place.
 Have your experiences made you believe that you are helpless?
 You may have heard the term “Learned Helplessness,” which can lead to an overall depression.
 A person who grows up in what feels like an inescapable environment is likely to internalize a sense of helplessness.
 Learned helplessness is adaptive.
 Something exciting, though, learned helplessness is reversible!
-If you learned it, you can unlearn it.
+If you learned it, you could unlearn it.

 Current Life –